 From 1946-1948 Dr. William Hardman was Professor of Anesthesia at Creighton University in Omaha, Nebraska.
 During this period of time, he was also Chief of Anesthesia at St. Joseph’s Hospital.
 Dr. Hardman’s practice is listed in the 1948 Omaha Nebraska City Directory.
 It lists his address as 1016 S. 38th Street.

 A brilliant career was cut short with the death of Dr. Hardman on the 28th of May, 1952 at the age of 46.
+He died at St. Joseph’s Hospital in London, Ontario.
 Dr. Hardman was buried at Woodlawn Memorial Park Cemetery in Guelph, Ontario.
 Mrs. Hardman died in London on the 22nd of April, 2000 and she was also buried at Woodlawn Cemetery in Guelph.

 *Dr. William Nelson Hardman is also featured on the Gathering Our Heroes website.